 As a grower, it is your job to estimate the best pot size for your succulents.
 For instance, if you plant a 2-inch succulent, your best choice should be a 2.5-inch pot.
 The perfect pot for this is the T4U 2.5 Inch Ceramic Flowing Glaze Solid Gray Base Serial.

 Can you plant many succulents in one pot?
 Absolutely.
 But you have to remember that the number of plants may impact their growth.
 In other words, the more succulents you include in your arrangement, the lesser their chance to grow bigger and larger.
 It is also important to remember that plants need space for them to breathe.
 My suggestion is to let them 1.5 to 1-inch space distance from one another.

 Indoor succulent planter

-Apart from the generic succulent pots I mentioned above, there are many planters that you can use to add sophistication and beauty to your home.
+- Apart from the generic succulent pots I mentioned above, there are many planters you can use to add sophistication and beauty to your home.
 You can have planters that you can normally place on your table or those that you can hang on the wall.
 Now I will share with you some of those planters I enjoy using in our home.